thisishusseinali/potato-leaf-disease-prediction/README.md

 Here, we’ll develop an end-to-end Deep Learning project in the field of agriculture.
 We will create a simple Image Classification Model that will categorize Potato Leaf Disease using a simple and classic Convolutional Neural Network Architecture.

 ## Problem Statement for Potato Leaf Disease Prediction :
-Farmers who grow potatoes suffer from serious financial standpoint losses each year which cause several diseases that affect potato plants.
-The diseases Early Blight and Late Blight are the most frequent.